Trade Mission needs students!

 Trade mission needs companies!

 International trade is very important, it increases prosperity and contributes to sustainability.
 Would you like to know more?
-Click here (tab 3) and find out all about the countries, the students' tasks, experiences from previous editions and much more.
+Click here and find out all about the countries, the students' tasks, experiences from previous editions and much more.
 Do you still have questions?
-We are happy to help you via trademission.inisol@vub.be .
+We are happy to help you via

 Develop yourself internationally on a Trade Mission

-Are you a VUB graduate who likes to undertake and is not afraid of leaping into the unknown?
+Are you a VUB graduate who embraces new challenges and is not afraid of leaping into the unknown?
 Do you want to sharpen your intercultural skills by living in the context of international business?
 Then the Trade Mission is something for you!

-Following the annual tradition, Inisol offers committed VUB students like you the opportunity to represent a Belgian company in important, growing economies abroad.
-Each year, different countries are involved.
-For 2023, for instance, they chose to explore the Indian and Senegalese markets for three calendar weeks.
-The countries for 2024 are Ivory Coast and Kenya.
+Following the annual tradition, the VUB offers to committed VUB students like you the opportunity to represent a Belgian company in important, growing economies abroad.
+Each year, different countries are selected.
+In 2025, for instance, they explored the Tanzanian and Egyptian markets during three calendar weeks.
+This year’s the trade mission will discover what the Mexican and Southern Indian markets have to offer.

 In concrete terms, there are various assignments that you carry out as part of your project on a Trade Mission.
 For example, the company you are working for may ask you to conduct local market research.
 As part of that research, you will write recommendations for a successful marketing mix, track down potential suppliers and customers, make an analysis of the distribution and storage possibilities, carry out research into opportunities within the company's sector, and so on.
 There is a wide range of possibilities.
-What you do, you determine in consultation with the company you are working for.
-For example, the company may want to investigate the impact of the corona pandemic.
-In that case, they may ask you to investigate the impact of COVID-19 on the market conditions of the country you are working in, with a focus on the products and/or services the company offers.
-Your tasks may also include research on the impact of COVID-19 on the logistics chains, a pre-feasibility analysis of re- or near-shoring of production and logistics activities, the analysis of the state of affairs, tracing potential (new or alternative) suppliers and customers and researching new opportunities.
+What you will do is determined in consultation with the company you are working for and the academic team.
+Your tasks may include research on the impact of tariffs on the logistics chains, a pre-feasibility analysis of re- or near-shoring of production and logistics activities, the analysis of the state of affairs, tracing potential (new or alternative) suppliers and customers and researching new opportunities.
 One thing is certain: this is an interesting international challenge that will help you grow as a student to the maximum.
-So don't hesitate and apply for the Trade Mission 2025 until April-May!
+So don't hesitate and apply for the Trade Mission 2027 in April-May!

 Vacancy